 Kirk Cameron has a degree in Healthcare Administration from Georgia State University.
 He is retired from a 28 year career with the McKesson Corporation and has lived in Cherry Log since 2015.
 Kirk is passionate towards helping and serving others in each of the communities he has lived.
-He remains active in local non-profit organizations and is on the Board of the Blue Ridge Community Theater.
-Kirk is a Deacon and active member of Cherry Log Christian Church.
+He remains active in local non-profit organizations.
+Kirk is an Elder and active member of Cherry Log Christian Church.

 Anne Williamson, Office Manager

 Anne joined The Craddock Center as our new office manager in September 2019.
 After leaving the corporate world and the transient lifestyle it brings, Anne moved to Blue Ridge where she’s made it her home for the last 20 years.
 Anne was the part owner of Blue Ridge Adventure Wear, founder and past president of the Humane Society of Blue Ridge and enjoyed several years as a real estate agent.

 Anne is “mom” to four rescue dogs, Dudley, Lester, Zena, and AJ.
 She brings a fun and lighthearted spirit to her work at The Craddock Center.
 Please stop by and visit her at the Center.